 Unprogrammed inspections will be conducted according to OSHA's Field Operations Manual (FOM) ([CPL 02-00-148](#)) or other pertinent policy and procedure documents.
-If the occasion for an unprogrammed (e.g., complaint, fatality) inspection arises with respect to an establishment that is also in the current inspection cycle to receive a programmed inspection under the SST-09 plan, the two inspections may be conducted either concurrently or separately.
-See paragraph XVI.B., of this Notice.
+If the occasion for an unprogrammed (e.g., complaint, catastrophe, or fatality) inspection arises with respect to an establishment that is also in the current inspection cycle to receive a programmed inspection under the SST-10 plan, the two inspections may be conducted either concurrently or separately.
+See paragraph XV.B. of this Notice.